Vivienzou/HW5-2/README.md

 2^n = 2 (mod n)

 2^n = nm + 2, where m is any integer

-2^n will always be even number as soon as n > 0 and n is a integer.
+2^n will always be even number as soon as n > 0 and n is an integer.
 However, when m is an odd number, nm is also an odd number, then nm + 2 is odd.

 odd number doesn't equal to even number, so 2^n = nm + 2 does not exist in all situations.